n3k0fi5t/pythonLearn/README.md

 [homepage](https://github.com/n3k0fi5t/)
-# this is the repo record what i had learned in python
+# this is the repo record what I had learned in python
 - when I learned something, I will update this repo

 ---